-Welcome to my website.
-I’m Kevin L. Hagan, I’m a CEO over at Thrive Impact.
+Welcome.
+I’m Kevin L. Hagan, I’m the CEO over at Thrive Impact.
 I’m often asked why I use my middle initial whenever I sign a document or use my name.
 Some people think it’s odd and others think it’s just pretentious, so just to clarify…..here’s the story…….

 I am Kevin L. Hagan, the “L” being the most important part of my name.

 After having grown up in a town of 3,000 people with another Kevin Hagan (1 year older), the “L” signified which Kevin Hagan I was my entire childhood and adolescence.
 It literally defined who I was.

 So who do people think am I today?